rajStanwar/functions_test/README.md

-# Sample Function: Python Joke API
+# Sample Function: Python "Hello World"

 ## Introduction

-This repository contains a sample joke API function written in Python.
-You can deploy it on DigitalOcean's App Platform as a Serverless Function component.
+This repository contains a sample "Hello World" function written in Python.
+You can deploy it on DigitalOcean's App Platform as a Serverless Function component or as a standalone Function.
 Documentation is available at https://docs.digitalocean.com/products/functions.

 ### Requirements